ImagicTheCat/Tsux/README.md

 * mimetypes matching
 * regex, dirent encapsulations and easy file loading

-Tsux don't have the goal to implement current web standart, but to let you the capacity to build simple website in C++.
+Tsux don't have the goal to implement current web technologies, but to let you the capacity to build simple website in C++.

 ## Tutorials
 ### Simple main